We see technology transforming transportation in three ways: it will be more automated, more connected, and more environmentally friendly.

 For example, earlier this year, to support WSP and Network Rail in developing feasibility and early-stage designs for the Ely Area Capacity Enhancement programme, Sensat created a highly accurate digital replica of the 18 km² site.
 This digital replica, which consists of 2.1 billion data points, allowed the team to interact with their designs in a visual and intuitive sense - in the context of their real-world environment.
 For example, a 3D render from any part of the survey area can now be overlayed with track designs to give stakeholders, local landowners and Network Rail a highly visual way of determining access.

 3. New ways of transportation

 Elon Musk’s vision for the future of transportation is edging closer to reality.

-Hyperloop is, without a doubt, the most talked about, highly anticipated proposal in transportation.
-Musk's version of the proposal, first publicised in 2012, would see a vehicle levitating inside a vacuum tube being able to reach up to 1200 km/h.
+Hyperloop is certainly the most talked about, highly anticipated proposal in transportation.
+In Musk's version of the proposal, first publicised in 2012, the world would see a vehicle levitating inside a vacuum tube being able to reach up to 1200 km/h.

 It’s possible that we could be seeing the first Hyperloop commercial cargo line up and running by 2025, and the first passenger-carrying Hyperloop by 2030.